 Enjoy these great tools for helping your grandchildren learn about climate change.

 As grandparents, especially grandparents who take a stand for the health of the planet, we have a unique opportunity when we buy books for and/or read to our grandchildren.
 We have the ability to not only show our grandchildren the wonders of the world, but to instill in them a respect for how we should treat the earth.
 The fun does not end with reading there are websites and apps to engage your grandchildren.
-See below for our suggestions.
+See below for our suggestion of books to read and online resources to visit.

 What’s Under That Rock Papa?